HumanSignal/label-studio/docs/source/tags/audio.md

 ### Example

-Play audio on the labeling interface
+Play audio on the labeling interface test

 ```html
 <View>